FOREX-Dollar index at 3-1/2 month high as Fed's Lockhart backs Sept hike

 Lockhart, a voter this year on the Federal Open Market Committee, told the Wall Street Journal that it would take "significant deterioration" in the U.S. economy for him to not support a rate hike in September.

-"As a further improving labour market should ultimately lead to accelerating price developments, and given medium-term inflation expectations have remained strongly supported of late, we remain of the view that the Fed will start to tighten monetary policy in September," said Manuel Oliveri, FX strategist at Credit Agricole.
+Meanwhile, the Australian dollar saw profit takers chip away at some of the big gains it made on Tuesday after the Reserve Bank of Australia toned down its call for a weaker currency.
+The Aussie dipped 0.4 percent to $0.7350 after surging 1.3 percent on Tuesday to a two-week high of $0.7428.

-"Considering that such an outcome is not yet fully priced in, there appears to be room for policy differentials to diverge anew, pushing euro closer to $1.05 and possibly below."
+"There is little reason to buy commodity currencies like the Aussie right now, and its gains were fuelled mostly by short covering," said Junichi Ishikawa, market analyst at IG Securities in Tokyo. (additional reporting by Shinichi Saoshiro; editing by John Stonestreet)

-Meanwhile, the Australian dollar saw profit-takers chip away at some of the big gains it made on Tuesday after the Reserve Bank of Australia toned down its call for a weaker currency.
-The Aussie dipped 0.3 percent to $0.7355 after surging 1.3 percent on Tuesday to a two-week high of $0.7428.
-(Editing by Mark Heinrich)
+* Files for mixed shelf of up to $2 billion - sec filing Source text: [http://bit.ly/2o7xeRn] Further company coverage:

 * Says initial public offering of 11.0 million shares priced at $17.00 per share Source text for Eikon: Further company coverage: